ogierpaul/Udacity-Data-Engineer-NanoDegree/p6_capstone/Docs/Method.md

 #### Objectives
 - Validate the data ingestion step
 - Explore the data set and understand it
+- Create a Hello World of an app using just this table
+- Create a prototype of the future app, (just one sheet, one table, one app)
+- Validate with the business user the data

 #### Examples
 - For measures: What is the dispersion / Distribution of variables?
 Outliers: Keep or exclude?
 - For categories: what is the frequency (value_counts) of each variable?
 Is there any categories to exclude?

 #### Tools:
 - Use BI Tool like Qliksense to drill down and explore the dataset